claby2/axiomatic-set-theory/README.md

 ### Constructing Specific Sets

-From these axioms, particular sets are constructed using the classical choise operator ([`Classical.choose`](https://leanprover-community.github.io/mathlib4_docs/Init/Classical.html#Classical.choose)).
+From these axioms, particular sets are constructed using the classical choice operator ([`Classical.choose`](https://leanprover-community.github.io/mathlib4_docs/Init/Classical.html#Classical.choose)).
 For example, the empty set is defined as follows:

 ```lean